 During his three decades of service, Dr. Wilcox served in multiple leadership roles throughout the State of Texas and the nation.
 Among his leadership roles was three years on the board of directors of the Texas Association of Student Financial Aid Administrators (TASFAA), one year as publications chair for the board of directors of the Southwest Association of Student Financial Aid Administrators (SWASFAA), and nine years on the board of directors of the National Scholarship Providers Association (NSPA).

 For his professional commitment and accomplishments, Dr. Wilcox was recognized by TASFAA and SWASFAA with their Rookie of the Year/Trailblazer award in 2004.
 He was nominated as the State of Texas TASFAA representative for the National Association of Student Financial Aid Administrators leadership conference, and he accepted the NSPA Scholarship Provider of the Year award on behalf of The University of Texas which was recognized for the innovative approach taken when awarding scholarships and recruiting under-represented students to college.

-In 2018, Dr. Wilcox transitioned from his decades long service as a student affairs/enrollment management practitioner when he started serving in an academic position with the UT Austin Department of Educational Leadership and Policy.
-He looks to share his years of higher education experience, and to continue serving and teaching students, as they seek to achieve their educational dreams.
+In 2018, Dr. Wilcox transitioned from his decades long service as a student affairs/enrollment management practitioner when he joined the faculty in the UT Austin Department of Educational Leadership and Policy.
+He is honored to share his years of higher education experience by serving and teaching students, as they seek to achieve their educational dreams.